cloudify-cosmo/getcloudify.org/guide/3.0/simple-provider.md

 ## Initialization

-First off, in your work directory, run this from within the shell:
+First off, in an empty directory, run this from within the shell:

 {% highlight sh %}
 cfy init simple_provider